Feliix42/bitly-rs/README.md

   [enter your token here]
   http://bit.ly/1NpyVCz
   ```
+  Note that you will be asked for a Bit.ly access token the first time you run the script.
+It will be saved to `~/.bitly-rs`.

 ## Usage
 Use `$ bitly [long URL]` to shorten any URL that comes to your mind.